Second Trimester to do list

 You’ll start showing soon so it may be a question that people are already thinking.

 The risk for miscarriage lowers drastically after the first trimester.
-So, if that was your hold back, it would probably be okay to share now.
+So, if that was your hold back, it is less likely to happen now and it would be okay to share your exciting news now.

 Get your Anatomy Scan :